Bergx2/strapi-stripe/README.md

 - Strapi v4.x

 > The Stripe Payments plugin is designed for **Strapi v4.x**.
-It won't work with Strapi v3.x.
+It won't work with Strapi v3.x or v5.x yet.

 <br/><br/>